Tools and Materials

 Some tools may come in handy when working with specific devices, but are either less common or too big to fit into a student toolkit.
 Therefore, each class will be given a class toolkit with the following specialty tools that you can check out from your instructor:

 To accurately measure such small screws requires a pair of precise digital calipers.
-Every time you remove a screw from your device, use the caliper to measure its length in millimeters to the nearest 0.1 mm.
+Every time you remove a screw from your device, use the caliper to measure its length to the nearest 0.1 mm.

 Many devices use adhesive to hold screens in place.
 When plastic opening tools and spudgers are not enough to free the screen, you can use the iOpener to apply heat to the adhesive until it is soft enough to loosen its grip on the screen.
 Be sure you first read this page for further instructions on how to use the iOpener tool.